 Reporting suspected adverse events with medical devices

-The safety and performance of medical devices have great and direct impact on patient safety.
-Errors, failure and defects in medical devices may have serious consequences for patients and healthcare professionals.
-An event/incident due to a medical device that meets the following three criteria shall be reported to the Board:
+The safety and performance of medical devices have a great and direct impact on patient safety.
+Errors, failures and defects in medical devices may have serious consequences for patients and healthcare professionals.
+The Board shall require reporting of an event/incident due to a medical device that meets the following three criteria.

 A. An event has occurred.
-It may include but not limited to:
+It may include but is not limited to:

 - A malfunction or deterioration in the characteristics or performance.

-- For IVDs where there is a risk that an erroneous result would either (1) lead to a patient management decision resulting in an imminent life-threatening situation to the individual being tested, or to the individual’s offspring, or (2) cause death or severe disability to the individual or fetus being tested, or to the individual’s offspring, all false positive or false negative test results shall be considered as events.
-For all other IVDs, false positive or false negative results falling outside the declared performance of the test shall be considered as events
+- All false positive or false negative test results for IVDs, where there is a risk of causing an imminent life-threatening situation, death, or severe disability to the individual or fetus being tested or to the individual’s offspring, shall be considered as events.
+For other IVDs, false positive or false negative results falling outside the declared performance of the test shall also be considered as events.

 - Unanticipated adverse reaction or unanticipated side effect